Witiko/jBus/docs/api.md

 ### Attribute `name` ###

-The `name` attribute may be a reference to a string containing the identifier of the data in the message.
-The identifier should be a fully qualified domain name to prevent collisions.
+The `name` attribute may be a reference to a string containing the name of the data in the message.
+The name should be a fully qualified domain name to prevent collisions.
+This rule can be relaxed for nodes, which only operate in anonymous private scopes.

 ### Attribute `payload` ###